-HAZARD NUMBER HAZARD TYPE LOCATION/SCENARIO RISK SCORE CONTROL MEASURES TO REDUCE RISK NEW RISK SCORE 44 Occupational hazards Decal removal 2+6 Decals have permanent type marking & weatherproof backing.
+HAZARD NUMBER HAZARD TYPE LOCATION/SCENARIO RISK SCORE CONTROL MEASURES TO REDUCE RISK NEW RISK SCORE 44 Noise.
+General operation 3+4 Motors use baffled mufflers and are within acceptable sound limits.
+Noise testing carried out to EN12053.
+1+4 45 Occupational hazards Decal removal 2+6 Decals have permanent type marking & weatherproof backing.
 Specification plate is stamped for longevity.
 Recommended inspections require that decals be checked for readability and are in place as per parts manual.
 Replacement decals are available.
 Safety warnings are in manual.
-1+6 45 Various Controls failure 1+2 A single control station ensures the operator has full control at all times.
-Safe operating procedures, including emergency procedures, are placed in the manuals.
-1+1 46 Various Manual lost or illegible 2+6 Storage container to keep manuals and load charts inside cabin.
+1+6 46 Various Controls failure 1+2 A single control station ensures the operator has full control at all times.
+Safe operating procedures are placed in the manuals.
+1+1 47 Various Manual lost or illegible 2+6 Storage container to keep manuals and load charts inside cabin.
 Replacement copies available on request.
-1+6 47 Various Lack of maintenance 2+5 Schedule placed in manual.
+1+6 48 Various Lack of maintenance 2+5 Schedule placed in manual.
 Logbook in pouch fitted to the machine.
 Maintenance to be carried out by qualified personnel.
-1+5 48 Various Use by unintended personnel 3+4 Plants have a removable key switch which prevents operation by unintended personnel.
+1+5 49 Various Use by unintended personnel 3+4 Plants have a removable key switch which prevents operation by unintended personnel.
 The control cabin is lockable to prevent unintended access.
 Correct operating procedures are placed in the manual.
 Safety warnings are also placed in the manual.
 JLG conducts operator and service training courses to all customers.
 1+4